Pompeo stirs up outrage among some diplomats over speech to RNC

 “As secretary of state, I am obliged not to participate in any way, shape, fashion, or form in parochial, political debates.
 I have to take no sides in the matter,” Colin Powell said in 2004, when he decided not to attend the RNC while he was secretary of state under George W. Bush.

 Pompeo’s speech was taped in Jerusalem a day earlier, apparently to highlight a successful foreign policy narrative of normalized relations between the United Arab Emirates and Israel, a recognition highly popular with President Trump’s base of evangelical voters.
-Pompeo left Israel for Khartoum, Sudan, Tuesday morning on a flight Pompeo’s aides took pains to point out marked the first official flight between the two countries.
-He also is scheduled to visit the UAE.
+Pompeo left Israel for Khartoum, Sudan, on Tuesday morning on a flight Pompeo’s aides took pains to point out marked the first official flight between the two countries.
+He later flew on to Bahrain and also is scheduled to visit the UAE.

 Pompeo, an evangelical Christian, once told an interviewer from the Christian Broadcasting Network that it is “possible” that Trump is like a modern-day Esther, a biblical character who persuaded the king of Persia not to destroy the Jews.